-It is a known fact that apt billing, coding and a sound documentation ensures the success of optometry billing services and enhancement of compensation.
-A few facts of optometry billing and collections are:
+It is a known fact that apt billing, coding, and sound documentation ensure the success of optometry billing services and enhancement of compensation.

-1. The value of vision industry is approx. $36 billion ($15 billion: services, $21 billion: sale of lenses and glasses).
+- The value of the vision industry is approx. $36 billion ($15 billion: services, $21 billion: sale of lenses and glasses).

-5. Optometrists are the third largest independent healthcare professionals in the US.
+- Optometrists are the third-largest independent healthcare professionals in the US.

-10. Sale of eyeglasses tends to garner the highest share on revenues as also the sale of contact lenses that contributes to the growth of optometric practice.
+- The sale of eyeglasses tends to garner the highest share on revenues as also the sale of contact lenses that contributes to the growth of the optometric practice.

 Lack of attention to this medical practice can create dissatisfaction and lower revenues, hence optometrists need to differentiate their services to attract patients and increase collections.
 This along with, as aforementioned, a sound Optometry medical billing and coding practice can significantly improve collections bringing in higher profitability.